fooman/emailattachments-m2/README.md

 ```

 ## Depending on Email Attachments
-If you are using Email Attachments to build functionality on top of please require the implmentation package
+If you are using Email Attachments to build functionality on top of please require the implementation package
 `composer require emailattachments-implementation-m2` instead as only that package will be semantically versioned.